danielhrisca/asammdf/documentation/tips.rst

 BytesIO and *memory='full'*
 ---------------------------
-In case of files with high block count (large number of channels, or large number of data blocks) you cand speed up the loading in case of *full* memory option, at the expense of higher RAM usage by reading the file into a *BytesIO* object and feeding it to the *MDF* class
+In case of files with high block count (large number of channels, or large number of data blocks) you can speed up the loading in case of *full* memory option, at the expense of higher RAM usage by reading the file into a *BytesIO* object and feeding it to the *MDF* class